abdellatif-laghjaj/unlike-my-instagram/README.md

 export INSTAGRAM_PASSWORD="your_password"
 ```

-### 🔒 2FA / MFA
+### 🔒 2FA / MFA Setup

-If 2FA is configured for your account, set the TOTP secret in the `INSTAGRAM_MFA_SECRET` environment variable.
+If 2FA is configured for your account:

+1. Go to your Instagram account settings
+2. Navigate to Security → Two-Factor Authentication
+3. Set up an authenticator app if not already done
+4. Get your TOTP secret key
+5. Set the `INSTAGRAM_MFA_SECRET` environment variable with this secret
-The TOTP will be calculated automatically when needed.
+6. The TOTP will be calculated automatically when needed

 ## 🚀 Usage